Author: Kevin George

 This book is a work in progress.
 Posts on this blog are to enable readers to examine the manuscript and make commentary.
 These blog posts are NOT the final version!

-Sadly, one of the downsides to splitting the Bible into chapters and verses is that at times the context of a passage is cut and readers disconnect two chapters that were originally continuous.
-We see this at the end of Romans 7, going into Romans 8.
+One of the downsides to splitting the Bible into chapters and verses is that at times the context of a passage is split, and readers disconnect two chapters that were originally continuous.
+We see this at the end of Romans 4 to 5 and again with Romans 7, going into chapter 8.
 In chapter 7 Paul describes his condition as a follower of the Mosaic law, yet failing in his struggle to attain true righteousness from his heart due to sin being his master.
 But he found the solution in Jesus Christ.
 Unfortunately, the conclusion of Paul’s argument is right at the transition point of chapters 7 and 8.
 Here is that passage with no marked division, from the ESV, and a few added underlines and remarks in brackets:

 Notice that the answer to Paul’s pre-conversion struggle is not a cosmic payment for sin, but rather that Jesus condemned sin in the flesh by his obedience to God.
 We who are in, or following Christ, can also be free of condemnation by means of internalizing the same spirit of life provided by Christ.
 This new breath of life fulfills all the righteous requirements of the law, not by rote obedience to the law, but by having a new life, a new spirit within us, the spirit of Jesus.
 Paul goes on…